Scraping Airbnb listing data with Python

 Extracting the listing price

-Finally, we extract the price of the listing.
+Finally, we extract the price.

 price_element = listing_element.select_one("._1y74zjx")